Nik Stauskas: Sophomore season

-On March 22 against Texas in Michigan's second game of the 2014 NCAA Men's Division I Basketball Tournament, Stauskas had a career-high tying 8 assists as well as a team-high 17 points.
+On March 22 against Texas in Michigan's second game of the 2014 NCAA Men's Division I Basketball Tournament, Stauskas had a career-high-tying 8 assists as well as a team-high 17 points.
 The 2013–14 team was eliminated in the elite eight round of the 2014 NCAA Men's Division I Basketball Tournament by Kentucky as Stauskas led all scorers with 24 points.
 Stauskas and teammate Caris LeVert joined Julius Randle, Aaron Harrison and Marcus Lee on the All-Midwest Regional team.
-The team reached the championship game.

 On April 15, in a joint press conference with Robinson on the Big Ten Network, Stauskas declared for the 2014 NBA draft.
 During his two years with Michigan, the school enjoyed its winningest two-year stretch in school history marked by a total of 59 wins.
 Of Michigan's prior 14 early NBA draft entrants, 10 were selected in the first round and 3 in the second.
 Stauskas did sign with Bartelstein (along with teammate McGary).